Jestzer/mw-info/unqual-compatibility.md

 ## Ubuntu 22.10 STS
 - **R2016a**: Works, no additional steps needed.

-## Debian 13 Beta as of 12-12-2024
+## Debian 13 Beta as of 1-31-2025
-- **R2024b**: With some workarounds, can be installed and launched, but crashes.
-No known workaround at the moment.
+- **R2024b**: Some libraries need to be installed.
+However, the MSH does not work and therefore, any licenses requiring it or using LNU will not work.

 ## CentOS Stream 10
 - **R2025a Prerelease and older**: libXt needs to be installed.
 This worked one time, but not another, I swear.